kmaida/auth-architecture/bboc/README.md

 14. Authorization server logs the user out and redirects to the `/logout/callback` page

-15. App deletes all `sessionStorage` and redirects the unauthenticated user to the homepage
+15. App redirects the unauthenticated user to the homepage

 ## How BBOC External Resource Server Authorization Works